skeeto/skeeto.github.com/_posts/2018-07-20-The-Value-of-Undefined-Behavior.markdown

 That's just one possible `typedef` definition for it.
 It could instead `typedef` to, say, some internal `__byte` type.

 In other words, technically speaking, `uint8_t` does not have the strict aliasing exemption.
 If you wanted to write bytes to a buffer without worrying the compiler about aliasing issues with other pointers, this would be the tool to accomplish it.
-Unfortunately there's far too much existing code that violates this part of strict aliasing that no toolchain is willing to exploit it for optimization purposes.
+Unfortunately there's far too much existing code that violates this part of strict aliasing that no toolchain is [willing to exploit it][u8] for optimization purposes.

 ### Other undefined behaviors